Check Kose Cosmetic Batch Code

 Kose FAQ

-Kose batch code and freshness notes
+Kose batch code, expiry, and freshness lookup

 Before you rely on the decoded date